LeCollectionist/component-library/README.md

 - Create a component library using Vue3 Vite and typescript
 - Tailwind CSS
 - Automatically export and register all components in `./src/components`
-- `./demo` folder where you can test your components

 ## Components
 - [x] LcButton